Counting points on generic character varieties: Counting points on additive character varieties

 The following proposition implies that $\cT(\fg)$ is a finite set and independent of the ground field:

 \begin{prop}There exists a finite set, independent of the finite field $\mathbb{F}_q$ (of good characteristic), parameterising nilpotent $L^F$-orbits in $\fl^F$. \end{prop}

 \begin{proof} First of all, since $p$ is assumed to be good for $\fg$, it is also good for $\fl$.
 In this case, it is known that nilpotent orbits in $\fl$ are in bijection with nilpotent orbits in $\fl(\bC)$, cf. \cite{Premet03}.
-Next, for any element $x\in \fl$, consider the orbit $L.x$.
-The Frobenius fixed point $(L.x)^F$ splits into $N_x$ many $L^F$-orbits, where $N_x:=|H^1(F,\pi_0(L_x))|$, cf. \cite[Proposition 4.2.14]{DM20}.
+Next, for any element $x\in \fl$, consider the orbit $L\cdot x$.
+The Frobenius fixed point $(L\cdot x)^F$ splits into $N_x$ many $L^F$-orbits, where $N_x:=|H^1(F,\pi_0(L_x))|$, cf. \cite[Proposition 4.2.14]{DM20}.
 Finally, observe that $N_x$ is the number of $F$-conjugacy classes in $\pi_0(L_x)$.
 By Corollary \ref{c:etale}, $p\nmid |\pi_0(L_x)|$.
-Thus, the number of $F$-conjugacy classes in $\pi_0(L_x)$ is independent of $k$. \end{proof}
+Thus, the number of $F$-conjugacy classes in $\pi_0(L_x)$ is independent of $k$.
+This concludes the proof of the proposition. \end{proof}

 One can think of the above proposition as the additive analogue of the fact that unipotent representations of $G^F$ have a characteristic free description.